IN SILICO PREDICTION OF RIBOSWITCH AS A POTENTIAL DRUG TARGET AND DESIGN OF ITS OPTIMAL INHIBITORS AND PHARMACOPHORE FOR BACILLUS CEREUSHTML Full Text

 Queuosine shows the minimum binding energy of -10.52 Kcal/Mol.
 Therefore, this ligand is chosen for further refinement process.
-The binding sites which we obtained from blind docking is further covered under the grid box by using the coordinates as given in Table 3, and docked with 20 amino acids and 10 metabolites which have an affinity of binding on aptamer site of different Riboswitches and are checked for lowest binding energy as shown in Table 4.
+The binding sites which we obtained from blind docking are further covered under the grid box by using the coordinates as given in Table 3 and docked with 20 amino acids and 10 metabolites which have an affinity of binding on aptamer site of different Riboswitches and are checked for lowest binding energy as shown in Table 4.
 Queuosine shows the minimum binding energy of -10.52 Kcal/Mol.
 Therefore, this ligand is chosen for further refinement process.
-Through virtual screening of NCI diversity set containing 1880 diverse molecules, many lead molecules are screened and are arranged according to minimum to maximum binding energy 7.
+Through virtual screening of NCI diversity set containing 1880 diverse molecules, many lead molecules are screened and are arranged according to a minimum to maximum binding energy 7.
 Among those lead molecules, fourteen lead molecules are selected randomly of different binding energies and are shown in Table 5.

 TABLE 5: FOURTEEN SCREENED LEAD MOLECULES WITH THEIR RESPECTIVE BINDING ENERGIES

-Refinement of Focus Docking Results: After identification of an appropriate ligand from focused docking, repeat the docking of identified ligand with the riboswitch number of times to refine the results.
+Refinement of Focus Docking Results: After identification of an appropriate ligand from focused docking, repeat the docking of the identified ligand with the riboswitch number of times to refine the results.

 Virtual Screening Using NCI Diversity Set: Virtual screening of the NCI diversity set containing 1880 diverse molecules is done by using identified the binding site predicted in the structure of the riboswitch.
 The files required for virtual screening are prepared through Raccoon software.
 Raccoon (Stefano Forli, Online) is a graphical interface for processing ligand libraries in different formats (PDB, PDBQT) and to generate all files required to run an AutoDock virtual screening (Walters et al., 1998 7).
-The coordinates of grid box used in virtual screening of the riboswitch are same as docking and grid parameters used in focused docking.
+The coordinates of the grid box used in virtual screening of the riboswitch are same as docking and grid parameters used in focused docking.

 The toxicity and drug scores of all fourteen screened lead molecules predicted by using the OSIRIS online tool for Cereus riboswitch and select that lead molecule which shows no toxicity.
 Seven lead molecules are found to be no toxicity are shown in below table.